aschultzen/master_thesis/README.md

 	JAVAD 		Multiple 	Multiple frequencies 		From $1500
 	NovAtel 	OEM4/V/6, OEM3, OEMStar, Superstar II
 source(http://wiki.openstreetmap.org/wiki/RTKLIB)

-The same source states the rtklib can be used with all ublox receivers, so that's worth looking into.
+The same source states the rtklib can be used with all u-blox receivers, so that's worth looking into.
+From what I've gathered, the U-blox 6M can be configured to transmit raw data over serial that can be used by rtklib.
+The price difference between the 6M and the 6T isn't really big, i found them priced at about ~100NOK and ~300NOK respectively (at ebay from china).
+The 6T actually came with an "antenna assembly" which looked pretty good.

+# 28.08.2015
+Had a meeting with Harald at Justervesenet.
+I need to check out the following:

+- rtklib for the Ublox
+- Com with CSAC, build a layer that implements the "CSAC" protocol.